Regional Talent ID Camps

 - Finish in the top 10 in the cross-country at the 2016 Junior Mountain Bike National Championships in the 13/14, 15/16 or 17/18 age groups in category 2.

 - For road camps, athletes must carry a current USA Cycling racing license as a minimum Category 4 and be a minimum race age of 14.
 For MTB camps, athletes must carry a current USA Cycling racing license as a minimum Category 3 and be a minimum race age of 14.

 - Represented the United States in international competition in 2016.

 If you do not meet the automatic qualification standards, you can petition the camp manager to be admitted into the camp.
 Please send an email (click on the camp manager's name in the table above) listing your race results and reasons that you should be allowed in the camp.
 For instance, if your area has no USA Cycling Road Development Race Series or AMBC races, you should include that information.

-Financial aid for the Talent ID Camps may be available from the USA Cycling Development Foundation's Edmund R. Burke Travel and Training Grant for those who qualify.
+Financial aid for the Talent ID Camps may be available from the USA Cycling Foundation's High Performance Grants for those who qualify.